nickcatal/bsd-google-analytics-integration/README.md

 <h3>GA Event Categories</h3>
 - Completions: Tracks completed BSD Actions in the case of signups, ecommerce and quick-donate opt-in.
 The ecommerce event is duplicative of the E-Commerce module data, but is less accurate because the associated values are rounded.
-- PDF Clicks: This tracks clicks on links to a pdf.
+- File Clicks: tracks clicks on files with extensions matching a pipe-separated list .
+If no extensions are specified, will only track clicks on pdfs.
+You can disable all file click tracking by setting file_extension
 - Form Submits: Tracks all form submits, regardless of the outcome.
 - Errors: Validation errors in Signup, Contribution and Share.
 - Error Log: JavaScript Errors